ssadedin/bpipe/README.md

 Welcome to Bpipe  ![Tests](https://github.com/ssadedin/bpipe/actions/workflows/ci-build.yml/badge.svg)
 =================

-Bpipe provides a platform for running data analytic workgflows that consist of a series of processing stages - known as 'pipelines'.
+Bpipe provides a platform for running data analytic workflows that consist of a series of processing stages - known as 'pipelines'.
 Bpipe has special features to help with specific challenges in Bioinformatics and computational biology.

 * August 2026 - New!
 [Bpipe 0.9.14](https://github.com/ssadedin/bpipe/releases/tag/0.9.14) released!